Deadline

 Applications in this round of funding will be evaluated and prioritized using the following criteria:

-Impact and Feasibility (50%)
+Impact and Feasibility

 1. The degree to which the proposed project(s) has the potential to improve the assessed plant site’s energy efficiency and productivity.

-3. The likelihood that the project will improve the applicant’s competitiveness, given the payback period and expected return on investment (cost savings/implementation cost) over a 10-year period after implementation.
+2. The likelihood that the project will improve the applicant’s competitiveness, given the payback period and expected return on investment (cost savings/implementation cost) over a 10-year period after implementation.

-4. The adequacy of the proposed project management approach, including the clarity of project scope, cost, work plan, and key milestones to ensure project objectives are met, as well as the availability of sufficient Project Manager and team time.
+3. The adequacy of the proposed project management approach, including the clarity of project scope, cost, work plan, and key milestones to ensure project objectives are met, as well as the availability of sufficient Project Manager and team time.

-Need for Financial Assistance and Cost Share (25%)
+Need for Financial Assistance and Cost Share

-5. The degree to which the applicant demonstrates the need for financial assistance to implement the proposed project, considering available funding sources, upfront costs, and estimated payback period.
+4. The degree to which the applicant demonstrates the need for financial assistance to implement the proposed project, considering available funding sources, upfront costs, and estimated payback period.

-6. Whether the grant will supplement, not supplant, any private or State funds available to the eligible entity to carry out the covered project.
+5. Whether the grant will supplement, not supplant, any private or State funds available to the eligible entity to carry out the covered project.

-7. Whether the applicant leverages and demonstrate successful securement of alternative funding sources (e.g., Private Banks, State & Utility Programs, Energy Performance Saving Contracts, SBA) to carry out the covered project.
+6. Whether the applicant leverages and demonstrate successful securement of alternative funding sources (e.g., Private Banks, State & Utility Programs, Energy Performance Saving Contracts, SBA) to carry out the covered project.

 In addition, DOE may consider portfolio-wide program policy factors in determining which full applications to select for awards, including:

-• The degree to which the proposed project contributes to a diversity of applicant types and sizes of applicant organizations and represents diversity in the technical area when compared to the existing DOE project portfolio and other projects selected from this FOA.
+• The degree to which the proposed project(s) contributes to a portfolio with different sizes and different technical areas of applicant organizations when compared to the existing DOE project portfolio and other projects selected from this program.

 • The degree to which the proposed project optimizes the use of available DOE funding to achieve programmatic objectives.